jefdaj/ortholang-demo/templates/tutorial.md

 the type signatures of a couple functions we've already used:

     * : num num -> num
-    & : <whatever>.list <whatever>.list -> <whatever>.list
+    & : X.list X.list -> X.list

 The first means that `*` takes two numbers and returns another number.

-The second one is my possibly-too-casual notation for "set intersection takes two lists of any type and returns another list of the same type".
+The second means `&` (set intersection) takes two lists of any type X and returns another list of the same type".
 So it works with lists of numbers or lists of strings or lists of genomes, but you can't accidentally mix them.

 You can see the types of all variables in your current script at once by typing just `:type`.
 For the last example, it should look like: